elephantscale/es-training-new/solr/slides/Schema_Updating.md

 ## Stored fields

-  * Fields that aren’t useful from a search perspective but are still useful for displaying search results
+  * Fields that aren't useful from a search perspective but are still useful for displaying search results
   * In Solr, these are called stored fields
   * Examples:
     - Editor of a book